Acupuncture for Insomnia

 Inner Frontier Gate: PC6, or pericardium 6, is located on the inner forearm.
 To find it, place two fingers on your wrist from your palm and aim for the middle of the wrist.
 Apply pressure for about one minute.
 This point helps with nausea and vomiting.

 According to the office of national statistics, 29% of UK adults experience sleep problems.
-Modern research indicates that acupuncture can affect the brain to reduce the effects of stress and anxiety, which is a common cause of Insomnia.
+Modern research indicates that acupuncture for insomnia can affect the brain to reduce the effects of stress and anxiety, which is a common cause of Insomnia.

 Signs of Insomnia: